BloomBooks/bloom-azure-functions/README.md

 from each other by an & (ampersand).
 The recognized query parameters are

 One of these is required
-- **book=**bookId - The book for which to retrieve statistics.
+- **book**=bookId - The parse objectId for the book for which to retrieve statistics.
-- **publisher=**publisherName - The publisher for which to retrieve statistics.
+- **publisher**=publisherName - The name of the publisher for which to retrieve statistics.

 Optional
-- **from=**startDate - Date in format YYYYMMDD, used to filter the results to a specific time range.
+- **from**=startDate - A date in format YYYYMMDD, used to filter the results to a specific time range.
-- **to=**endDate - Date in format YYYYMMDD, used to filter the results to a specific time range.
+- **to**=endDate - A date in format YYYYMMDD, used to filter the results to a specific time range.

 Examples: